geoffreybennett/alsa-scarlett-gui/docs/iface-large.md

 # ALSA Scarlett Control Panel

-## Large Scarlett 2nd and 3rd Gen and Clarett Interfaces
+## Large Scarlett 2nd/3rd Gen and Clarett Interfaces

 This document describes how to use the ALSA Scarlett Control Panel with the larger Scarlett 2nd Gen, 3rd Gen, and Clarett USB interfaces: